TerrariZ/RakNet/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## Exceptions
-The usage of this library with PocketMine-MP will allow the creation of derivated non open-source works, without direct usage of RakLib.
+The usage of this library with TerrariZ will allow the creation of derivated non open-source works, without direct usage of RakLib.
-Only PocketMine-MP and their plugins will be able to use the library without license restrictions.
+Only TerariZ and their plugins will be able to use the library without license restrictions.
 ```